 It’s best to ask a tour operator or at the port to see if there are any licensed boats that can take you there.
 If you can’t get to the island for whatever reason, there’s a model of the fortress and convent inside the old clock tower buildings.

 You’re spoilt for choice in the beach department when you visit Caminha.
 The quickest access is to follow the wooden boardwalk to the river beach at Foz do Minho, which is more sheltered than the ocean beach that flanks the Mata do Camarido pine forest.

-If neither of those appeal, you can walk or cycle to Moledo, although my advice would be to head for Vila Praia de Âncora if possible, whether that’s along the yellow ecovia (cycle/walking path) or by car.
+If neither of those appeal, you can walk or cycle to Moledo, although my advice would be to head for Vila Praia de Âncora beach if possible, whether that’s along the yellow ecovia (cycle/walking path) or by car.

 The River Âncora runs across the sandy stretch next to Vila Praia de Âncora’s promenade, providing safe paddling and swimming.
 Alternatively, a wooden bridge takes you into the dunes where you can choose between the ocean beach or a sheltered, sandy spot on the banks of the river.